niksilver/EigenD-Explorer/README.md

 don't know what EigenD is then you won't be interested in this.

-I wrote this entirely for myself, and will continue to play with it only as long it interests me, while I am interested in hearing about any bug fixes or feature requests please don't expect me to act on them.
+I wrote this entirely for myself, and will continue to play with it only as long it interests me.
+So although I am interested in hearing about any bug fixes or feature requests please don't expect me to act on them.

 ## Installation